Quansight-Labs/ndindex/docs/indexing-guide/multiaxis-indices.md

   (10, 20, 3, 4)
   ```

-  Here the integer array index shape, `(10, 20)` comes first in the result
+  Here the (broadcasted) integer array index shape `(10, 20)` comes first in
-  array, the the shape corresponding to the "rest", `(3, 4)` comes last.
+  the result array and shape corresponding to the rest of the index, `(3, 4)`,
+  comes last.

   If you find yourself running into this behavior, chances are you would be
   better off rewriting the indexing operation to be simpler.
 It's considered
   to be a design flaw of NumPy[^advanced-indexing-design-flaw-footnote], and
   it's not one that any other Python array library has copied. ndindex will
-  raise an exception on indices like these, because I don't want to deal with
+  raise a `NotImplementedError` exception on indices like these, because I
-  implementing this obscure logic.
+  don't want to deal with implementing this obscure logic.

 [^advanced-indexing-design-flaw-footnote]: Travis Oliphant told me privately
     that "somebody should have slapped me with a wet fish" when he designed